timescale/docs/timescaledb/how-to-guides/hypertables/hypertables-and-unique-indexes.md

+---
+title: Create unique indexes on a hypertable
+topic: hypertables
+section: do
+excerpt: Create unique indexes on an existing hypertable.
+Or, create a hypertable from a table with existing unique indexes.
+keywords: [indexes]
+tags: [create, unique indexes, primary keys, unique constraints]
+---

 # Create unique indexes on a hypertable
 Hypertables have some restrictions on unique indexes, caused by partitioning.
 When you create a unique index, it must contain all the partitioning columns of